What Are the Different Types of Artificial Intelligence (AI)?

 Whatever the future holds, artificial intelligence is a huge, fascinating, and fast-growing field of research.
 While we’ve barely scratched the surface of its potential, it’s already transformed the way we live, especially affecting areas like data analytics and machine learning.

-To see how data analytics could prepare you for a future career in artificial intelligence, try this free, five-day data analytics short course.
+To see how data analytics could prepare you for a future career in artificial intelligence, try this free, 5-day data short course.
 And, to learn more about building a career in data analytics or data science, check out the following:

 What You Should Do Now